cshim31/searching-algorithm-visualizer/README.md

 Program can be ran by python.
 Install Python IDE on official website and clone the following link :\
 https://github.com/cshim31/Path_Finding.git
 ## Compile and run
 Once compiled, type in starting x,y coordinates and destination.
-Then, press "Enter" to start the program.
+Then, press "Enter" Key to start the program.
 ## Walls
 Walls can be drawn by mouse left click.
 After typing in starting x,y coordinate and destination, you are allowed to draw walls.
 You can create your own wall to test different simulation.